vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 ```

 :::info
-Depending on the magic attributes of the entity (e.g., `position`), the service might not be generated.
+Depending on the magic fields of the entity (e.g., `position`), the service might not be generated.
 :::

 Done!
 The CRUD operations now appear in the GraphQL schema and can be used.